Beth Osborne, M.Ed., BSW

 Crissy Woods, M.S., is a Positive Behavior Support Specialist for H.O.P.E.
 Crissy also attains a Registered Behavior Technician certification.
 Crissy has many years of working with individuals with behavioral and emotional needs.
 Crissy has worked in many environments with adolescents including, school, clinic-based, home, and community assessing participants from different learning abilities and mental health diagnoses.
 Crissy enjoys spending time with her daughter, friends, and family in her free time.

-Crissy Woods, Positive Behavior Support Specialist, & Registered Behavior Tech
+Crissy Woods, Positive Behavior Support Specialist, and Registered Behavior Technician

 Dalyn Mattingly

-Dalyn Mattingly is a junior at the University of Kentucky.
+Dalyn Mattingly is a Senior at the University of Kentucky.
 Dalyn is currently a Psychology major with plans to attend graduate school once he graduates.
 In his free time, he enjoys playing golf and spending time with family and friends.
-Dalyn is also working to get registered as an RBT.

 Dalyn Mattingly, Peer Mentor with Therapeutic Rehabilitation Service Camp

-Dariann is a Licensed Professional Counseling Associate and the Clinic Director for counseling services at HOPE.
+Dariann is a Licensed Professional Clinical Counselor and the Clinic Director for counseling services at H.O.P.E.
 She obtained her Master of Education in Professional Counseling and Human Development from Lindsey Wilson College.
 Dariann has a passion for working with youth and for that reason, she is currently seeing clients in Adair, Green, and Marion County School districts.
-Aside from mental health, Dariann provides services to clients with behavioral needs and attains a Registered Behavior Technician certification.
-Dariann’s area of interest includes Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Art-Based Interventions, and Solution-Focused therapy for treating Mental Health issues from Adjustment Disorders, ADHD, and Mood Disorders.
+Aside from mental health, Dariann provides services to clients with behavioral needs and is a Positive Behavior Support Specialist.
+Dariann’s areas of interest include Cognitive Behavioral Therapy, Dialectical Behavioral Therapy, Art-Based Interventions, and Solution-Focused therapy for treating Mental Health issues from Adjustment Disorders, ADHD, and Mood Disorders.
 Dariann holds a certification in Informed Trauma and has many credentialing education units focused on childhood trauma.
-In her free time, she enjoys spending time with family and friends, volunteering, and traveling.
+In her free time, she enjoys spending time with family and traveling.

-Dariann S. Updike, Licensed Professional Counseling Associate, Positive Behavior Support Specialist, & Registered Behavior Tech
+Dariann S. Updike, Positive Behavior Support Specialist, Licensed Professional Clinical Counselor

 Clinic Director for Counseling Services